Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Introduction

-To include thermal effects, a thermalisation scheme has been used in the present work to analyze the internal states of the target nuclei.
-These internal states are generated using the interaction of the neutron with the intrinsic structure of the nucleus and are implemented using the coupled channels framework to understand the couplings between two states, as a test case.
-Previously, such couplings have been used in static methods, CCFULL and FRESCO \cite{hagino1999program,bustreo2013fresco}, where the coupled channels equations of motion are solved directly for the final state of the system, and the transmission coefficients are extracted from this solution.
+Couplings between excitations of a target nucleus have been included in static coupled channels calculations, such as in the CCFULL and FRESCO codes \cite{hagino1999program,bustreo2013fresco}, where coupled-channels Schr\"odinger's equations are solved directly for the final state of the system, and the transmission coefficients are extracted from the solution.
 However, a dynamical method can also be used to understand the changes in the population of the energy levels of the target nucleus throughout the reaction, while including thermal effects in the initial state of the system.
 For the first time, a wave-packet is used here instead to model the interactions of the neutron-osmium system.
-This method has previously been applied in studies of nuclear friction \cite{lee2022coherence} and nuclear fusion \cite{vockerodt2019describing,boselli2015quantifying,diaz2024cluster,CLOSE2025139881} to highlight the value of including thermal effects.
-The incorporation of temperature in the initial state of the target plays a role in the populations of these internal states.
-To include these thermal effects, Boltzmann factors can be used to generate the initial populations of the energy levels, through separating out the wave-packet into components.
-The interaction between the target nucleus and the neutron is captured by the use of this wave-packet and is described using this novel quantum dynamical coupled-channels framework.
+This quantum dynamical approach has previously been applied in studies of low-energy heavy-ion fusion \cite{boselli2015quantifying,diaz2018characterizing,vockerodt2019describing,vockerodt2021calculating,vockerodt2021quantum,lee2022coherence,diaz2024cluster,lee2024friction,thomson2024deuterium,thomson2025laser,CLOSE2025139881}.
+The incorporation of temperature into the initial state of the n+$^{188}$Os collision plays a role in the dynamical populations of the $^{188}$Os internal states.
+Then, the interaction between the $^{188}$Os target and a neutron is described by the use of a wave-packet using the TDCCWP framework.

-Previous work \cite{winters1987maxwellian} has calculated reaction rates from cross sections weighted with the Maxwell-Boltzmann speed distribution to show thermal effects.
-However, the cross sections themselves have not included thermal effects.
-In this work, and for the first time in neutron capture reactions, a temperature-dependent cross section is calculated.
-As well as this, the differences of temperature-dependent and independent cross sections in a calculation of the reaction rate are shown in this work for the n+$^{188}$Os reaction as a test case.

-To begin, this approach will be explained in Section II by exploring how the TDCCWP method is used to create a dynamical model.
-This will be followed by an explanation of thermal effects and reaction rates, as well as a comparison to existing models in Section III.
-Finally, in section IV, conclusions will be drawn from these results, and future work will be discussed.
+To begin, this approach will be explained in Section II by exploring how the TDCCWP method is used to create a quantum dynamical reaction model.
+This will be followed by an explanation of thermal effects and reaction rates, as well as a comparison to existing models, in Section III.
+Finally, in Section IV, conclusions will be drawn from these results, and future work will be discussed.